netd-tud/artifacts-conext21-dns-fwd/readme.md

 1. `dnsRoute++`: [Configure the interface](https://github.com/ilabrg/artifacts-conext21-dns-fwd/blob/main/dnsRoute++/readme.md#interface-settings), then [execute the run script in hitlist mode](https://github.com/ilabrg/artifacts-conext21-dns-fwd/blob/main/dnsRoute++/readme.md#hitlist-measurements) as root.
 2. `dns-honeypot-sensors`: We offer test servers, so you can immediately [initiate the tests](https://github.com/ilabrg/artifacts-conext21-dns-fwd/tree/main/dns-honeypot-sensors#testing) as a normal user.
 3. `recursive-mirror-auth-server`: We offer test servers, so you can immediately [initiate the tests](https://github.com/ilabrg/artifacts-conext21-dns-fwd/tree/main/resolver-mirror-auth-server#testing) as a normal user.
+4. `dns-scan-server`: A server with no upstream filters is recommended, then [run the screen session](https://github.com/ilabrg/artifacts-conext21-dns-fwd/tree/main/dns-scan-server#zmap-wrapper-scripts)
-4. `dns-measurement-analysis`: Configure the interface if necessary, then run the test script.
+5. `dns-measurement-analysis`: Configure the interface if necessary, then [run the test script](https://github.com/ilabrg/artifacts-conext21-dns-fwd/tree/main/dns-measurement-analysis#preset-configuration-with-small-set-of-scan-data).